-Regional Center for Border Health, Inc. / College of health careers defines Satisfactory Academic Progress as follow:

-Prior to any certification examinations, course skills and content reviews are offered to students.

-Academic Progress must meet the minimum standard of 75% grade average within the stated time frame:
+Regional Center for Border Health, Inc. / College of Health Careers defines Satisfactory Academic Progress as follow: Prior to any certification examinations, course skills and content reviews are offered to students.
+To maintain satisfactory academic progress, students must maintain the minimum standard of a 75% grade average by the stated time-frame for each program

-- EHR by the end of week 3; - Caregiver within the first 2 weeks; - Nursing Assistant within the first 2 weeks; - Medical Office Specialist by the end of week 3; - Pharmacy Technician by the end of week 4; - Medical Coder & Biller by the end of week 5; - Nutrition & Food Services by the end of week 3; - Phlebotomy with the first week.
+- Caregiver at the end of week 2

+- Nursing Assistant at the end of week 2

+- Medical Office Specialist at the end of week 3

+- Pharmacy Technician at the end of week 4

+- Medical Coder & Biller at the end of week 5

+- Nutrition & Food Services at the end of week 3

+- Phlebotomy at the end of week 1